 any of the ingredients listed at the end of this leaflet

-cancer of the breast or uterus (womb) or any other oestrogen or progestogen dependent cancer, or you have had this condition
+Cancer of the breast or uterus (endometrium) or any other estrogen or progestogen

-have had painful inflammation of the veins or blockage of a blood vessel in the legs, lungs, brain or heart
+Blood clots.
+Painful inflammation or blockages of a blood vessel in the legs, lungs,

 Do not breastfeed if you are taking this medicine.